Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     Multiple imputation was conducted in R 2.11."

+- **Workflow** as high-level specifications: in data-intensive scientific domains, the complexity of data processing has led to the common definiton and usage of workflows associated to a scientific experiments.
+Examples of such workflow systems are [Galaxy](https://galaxyproject.org) (life science), [Kepler](https://kepler-project.org) (physics and environment sciences), [Apache Taverna](https://incubator.apache.org/projects/taverna.html) (bioinformatics, astronomy, biodiversity - now retired), or [KNIME](https://www.knime.com).
+As workflows are formal instructions similar to high level scripting language, interpreted in a computer environment, and actually shared for reproducibility and reuse purposes, we consider them as software product.

+- **API**: An API is an intermediary product between documentation and executable software.
+It is challenging to decide if an API should be considered as software, because it requires an implementation to be executable.
+On the other hand, an API corresponds to instructions that can be executed when used on an environment or with other software components implementing the API, like other software depending on other software components.
+Given that it is the nature of an API to be shared and used for collaborative work in software, we consider API product as software too.

 **We propose to cover the notion of software in general independently from any particular distribution forms.**

 In addition to the exclusions we discussed above (mentions to algorithm independently from its implementation, mentions to database when referring to the stored data, and programing language when indicating in which language some software is written), we consider the following clarifications:

 - When defining the scope of software, [2] introduces the following exclusions: